bjeptum/Bright_Events/README.md

 ### Introduction

-Bright Events is a platform for event organizers to create and manage different types of events.
+Bright Events is a web platform for event organizers to create and manage different types of events.

 ### The Context